-TEA follows the procedures described in 19 TAC §229.1(c) to calculate EPP performance on these standards.
-The data used are collected via EPP submission (in accordance with 19 TAC §229.2(f)(1)), along with data from the Educator Certification Online System (ECOS) and the Public Education Information Management System (PEIMS).
+For commendation categories 1 through 3, TEA followed the procedures described in 19 TAC §229.1(c) to calculate EPP performance on these standards.
+The data used were collected via EPP submission (in accordance with 19 TAC §229.2(f)(1)), along with data from the Educator Certification Online System (ECOS) and the Public Education Information Management System (PEIMS).

-Staff analyzes data for commendations for all EPPs.
-The small group aggregation procedure in 19 TAC §229.4(c) is used where applicable, with the difference that EPPs with 10 or fewer candidates in a category following the aggregation procedure are not eligible for recognition on that indicator.
-Following the full analysis, any EPPs with an ASEP status other than Accredited are removed from eligibility.
+Staff analyzed data for commendations for all EPPs.
+The small group aggregation procedure in 19 TAC §229.4(c) was used where applicable, with the difference that EPPs with 10 or fewer candidates in a category following the aggregation procedure were not eligible for recognition on that indicator.
+Following the full analysis, any EPPs with an ASEP status other than "Accredited" during the 2018-2019 reporting year are removed from eligibility.

-The teacher shortage areas used in the determinization of commendations for categories 1 and 2 are identified by TEA staff and approved by the US Department of Education.
+The teacher shortage areas used in the determinization of commendations for categories 1 and 2 were identified by TEA staff and approved by the US Department of Education.
 The shortage areas used in the determination of EPP commendations are:

-- Bilingual/English as a Second Language Elementary and Secondary Levels - Special Education Elementary and Secondary Levels - Career and Technical Education Secondary Levels - Technology Applications and Computer Science Secondary Levels - Mathematics Secondary Levels
+- Bilingual/English as a Second Language All Levels - Special Education All Levels - Career and Technical Education Secondary Levels - Technology Applications and Computer Science Secondary Levels - Mathematics Secondary Levels

-Staff uses data in PEIMS to identify rural campuses, employment, and retention.
+Staff used data in PEIMS to identify rural campuses, employment, and retention.
 These data are reported annually as of the last Friday in October.
-Consequently, employment records as of this date are those that are used in these calculations.
+Therefore, employment records as of this date are those that were used in these calculations.